Springe direkt zu Inhalt

 The CRC proudly participates in promoting the International Day of Women in Mathematics on May 12th.
 Learn more about the origins of the day here.

-In 2024, our program will include a special book reading to highlight historically overlooked female mathmaticians.
+In 2024, our program included a special book reading to highlight historically overlooked female mathmaticians.
 Please also have a look at our program in 2023 and 2022.

 Program 2024